How To Get There

 Cheap Domestic Airfares

-Domestic flights in Japan can be quite expensive, but there are generally special air passes where you can save up to 70% on domestic flights.
+There are generally special air passes where you can save up to 70% on domestic flights with JAL and ANA.
 Somewhat like the Japan Rail Pass, some of these airfares have to be purchased outside of Japan, are only for non-residents of Japan, and those who arrive and depart from Japan via an international flight.
 Sometimes there are black-out periods for these special airfares such as the New Year holidays.
 See here

 Travel to Hokkaido By Train